The Contemporary Czech family project is part of international research programme Generations and Gender Programme (GGP).

 19 (mostly European) countries have participated in at least one wave of data collection of the GGS so far, and 14 have successfully implemented the panel design (the Czech Republic among others), interviewing the same respondents on at least two occasions.

-Open data access for researchers and other users
+Data access for researchers

 publications using GGP data